sdan/ichibot/README.md

 #### Please use lower case in ichibot - it does funny things if you type posSize instead of possize.

+#### SPOT markets are now live - `instrument btc/usd` for example.
+Please note, many of the functions are specific for derivatives.
+You don't really have a "position" with spot the same as you do for derivatives, so %possize etc won't work.
+Please be mindful SPOT is very early beta stage, so still could be bugs.

 ##### List of Commands:
 | command   | description |
 | ------------- | ---------- |